CloudBindle/bindle/README.md

 <clustername> represents the cluster block you want to run from the config file (Ex: cluster1).
 Please note that you can still use the old way to set up configurations.
-That is, copying the template file over like this:
+That is, copying the template file over like this(please note that you must use this way if you are launching a cluster using virtualbox):

     cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json
     # modify the .json template to include your settings, for AWS you need to make sure you fill in the "AWS_*" settings
     vim vagrant_cluster_launch.json
     # now to launch the node
     perl vagrant_cluster_launch.pl --use-aws --working-dir target-aws-1 --config-file vagrant_cluster_launch.json

 ## SeqWare Examples